Skip to main content

 • 10-year limited warranty

 While this Samsonite is slightly more expensive, you are paying for both quality and a brand name, as Samsonite is a very well-known suitcase company, and the casing is made of a hard polycarbonate shell which is harder than ABS plastic.
-Put both together, and you get more peace of mind than you would with other suitcases, making it well worth the extra cost, especially given the smart features it has, such as the external USB port that you can use to charge your stuff without having to carry your battery bank everywhere.
+Put both together, and you get more peace of mind than you would with other suitcases, making it well worth the extra cost.
+Especially given its smart features, such as the external USB port on the carry-on that you can use to charge your stuff without having to carry your battery bank everywhere.
 It’s also designed for most carriers out there, although we’d suggest you double-check before putting good money into grabbing this suitcase.

-As for the interior, while it doesn’t have any pockets as you would expect with other suitcases, it has a divider mesh on one side, which can help organize things much more easily.
+As for the interior, while they don’t have any pockets as you would expect with other suitcases, they have a divider mesh on one side, which can help organize things much more easily.
 On the other side, there are elastic tie-down strips, a spine zipper, and a padded battery pocket for the external USB port, all of which make getting at your clothes faster and with less hassle, although the lack of a plastic pouch means you need to put any liquids or creams in a plastic bag beforehand.
 As for the outside, there’s no pocket to speak of, although you will find a TSA-approved zipper lock, along with the USB as mentioned earlier port.

 How to Choose a Suitcase